DuneSt/MaterialDesignLite/README.md

   load.
 ``

-To open one, just do a `ZnWorkspace open`.
+To open one, just do a `ZnWorkspace openUrl: 'http://ws.stfx.eu/1JIZRQS7OI00'.